Hello lovely daaaays,

 -

-STEP 4: CRAFTING THE CONCLUSION
+STEP 4: HANDLE THE CONCLUSION CAREFULLY

-We'll see each other very soon <3
+See you very soon <3